mmontone/peggy-input/README.md

 - `getValue`: Returns the parsed value of the input, unless it is in an error state.
 - `getError`: Returns the current syntax error.
 - `getInput`: Access the HTML input element.
+- `getExpectedDescription`: Returns a description for the current syntax error.

 ### User interface